MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Experiments

 \subsection{Applying to Specific Activation Functions}

-The MeanSparse technique is designed to sparsify mean-centered inputs to all activation functions in a model.
+The \sys technique is designed to sparsify mean-centered inputs to all activation functions in a model.
 In this experiment, we will focus on applying sparsification over a selected subset of activation functions.
-For this purpose, we index the activation functions in the ResNet18 model.
+For this purpose, we index the activation functions in the ResNet-18 model.
 This model has 8 residual blocks, each with 2 activation functions: one in the \emph{Main Path} and one after the result of the main path is added to the residual connection, totaling 16 activation functions.
 Additionally, this architecture has one activation function before the residual block.
 So, in total, we have 17 indices.
 Index 0 is the initial activation function.
 The odd indices are related to the activation function in the main path, and the even indices correspond to activation functions after the addition of the residual connection to the main path output.
 We select two scenarios.
-In the first scenario, denoted by \emph{Single Layer}, we present the results when MeanSparse is applied to only the corresponding row-indexed activation function, while \emph{Cumulative} depicts the result when MeanSparse is applied to the activation functions with indices less than or equal to the index represented in each row.
+In the first scenario, denoted by \emph{Single Activation}, we present the results when \sys is applied to only the corresponding row-indexed activation function, while \emph{Cumulative} depicts the result when \sys is applied to the activation functions with indices less than or equal to the index represented in each row.

-One shared remark in both Single Activation and Cumulative cases is that the starting layers are more effective in improving robustness.
-We can attribute this to the abstraction level in different layers of the ResNet18 model.
-In the case of Single Activation, when we apply the MeanSparse technique to larger indices, we observe that not only does the robust accuracy decrease, but the clean accuracy increases.
+Table \ref{tab:imagenet:robustbech:pgd} represents the results for both \emph{Single Activation} and \emph{Cumulative} scenarios.
+One shared remark is that the starting layers are more effective in improving robustness.
+We can attribute this to the abstraction level in different layers of the ResNet-18 model.
+In the case of Single Activation, when we apply the \sys technique to larger indices, we observe that not only does the robust accuracy decrease, but the clean accuracy increases.
 This indicates that for even better performance, we can use different $\alpha$ values for activation functions based on their depth level.
-Note that for the current version of the MeanSparse technique, we use a shared $\alpha$ for all activation functions.
+Note that for the current version of the \sys technique, we use a shared $\alpha$ for all activation functions.